myntra/cortex/README.md

 where:

-*EventTypePatterns* is the pattern of events to put in a bucket(collection of cloudevents) associated with the rule.
+*EventTypePatterns* is the pattern of events to be collected in a bucket.

 *Dwell* is the wait duration since the first matched event.